 “I think we can beat Washington and whichever team we play next to get into the Super Bowl.
 If 47 players and our coaches are all on the same page, we can do it.”

-Note: When it comes to the origin of most phrases, are nearly impossible to find, if not completely!
-What’s provided are the theories that may be plausible to how a phrase originated, but not necessarily so.
+Note: When it comes to the origin of some phrases, it’s not known where they come from.
+So what’s provided in such cases are theories that may be plausible to how a phrase originated, but not necessarily so.